katieenns/Dream-Team/README.md

 ## Steps to run the application

-1. Clone the folders and the files on GitHub.
+1. Clone the entire project source code from github by running command below in command prompt.
+Make sure `git` is installed on your local machine.

     `git clone https://github.com/katieenns/Dream-Team.git`

+2. In command prompt, access the the directory "Dream-Team"

+   `cd Dream-Team`

-2. Create Virtual Environment
+3. Create Virtual Environment

     Install virtual environment: